Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Vv.i0="string" sets "string" characters to the Velocity Pattern for Voice v starting at position index i0, which which may be any unsigned integer or valid expression, including current MIDI control values, random values, current computer keyboard states or mouse position, input or buffered notes, or oscillators.
 The period before the index must be present.
 The index value will be limited to 0-255.

-If the start index points to a position past the end of the current pattern, the intervening positions will be padded with silence.
+If the Voice index i0 points to a position past the end of the current pattern, the intervening positions will be padded with silence.

 The entered "string" must include the surrounding quotes, and may have an arbitrary number of characters.
 Any characters that would extend past the 255 position will be truncated.